ShadowStorm404/Verus-Phone-Mining/README.md

 curl -o- -k https://raw.githubusercontent.com/ShadowStorm404/Verus-Phone-Mining/main/install.sh | bash
 ```

-Edit the pool address and workers name,
+Edit the pool address you want to mine with, wallet address and workers name
 exit with `<CTRL>-X` followed by `y` and an `<ENTER>`
 ```bash
 nano config.json